- Construction & Engineering

 The energy efficiency debate continues in the construction market.
-Many industry leaders are calling for more government assistance in funding the net zero promise.
-The carbon emissions for the construction industry accounts for 45% in the UK, so they play a huge part of the overall net zero target.
+Many industry leaders are calling for more government assistance in funding the net-zero promise.
+The carbon emissions for the construction industry accounts for 45% in the UK, so they play a huge part in the overall net-zero target.

 These are just a few challenges facing the industry at this current time, no doubt certain areas will get better and new challenges will arise, but over the years we have always seen the construction industry adapt to changes and find a way to manage the task at hand.

-The effect of Covid and Brexit, just seemed to happen all at once, but as time goes learnings are made and adjustments will be accounted for.
+The effect of Covid and Brexit just seemed to happen all at once, but as time goes on, learnings are made and adjustments will be accounted for.

 If you are struggling with staffing requirements contact our construction recruitment team to help ease the burden.
 Contact us on 0203 008 5212 or email firstname.lastname@example.org